MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/ruleitem.md

 ---
-title: RuleItem Data Object
+title: RuleItem Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the base class of a remarketing list rule item.
 ---
-# RuleItem Data Object
+# RuleItem Data Object - Campaign Management
 Defines the base class of a remarketing list rule item.

 Do not try to instantiate a *RuleItem*.
 You can create one or more following objects that derive from it.